PowerCodersOrg/powercoders.org/site/content/city/zurich.md

       [newsletter](https://powercoders.us14.list-manage.com/subscribe?u=2a42a364dd3183e63617d355b&id=dd4d5d82f8)
       to stay informed.
   - application_link: 'https://forms.gle/muC2L6m4HekjS1ix7'
-    header: Coach
+    header: Job Coach
     text: >-
       Our participants need more than technical knowledge to successfully find their way into the IT industry.
 That’s why our program includes coaching.
-      Each participant is accompanied by one volunteer coach.
+      Each participant is accompanied by one volunteer job coach.

       Are you a local willing to support a refugee achieve his / her